rebekahshaw92/advice-generator-app/README.md

 ### What I Learned

-While unertaking this project I learned how to fetch an api in JavaScript using fetch and then using the json response to display the infromtion to the html DOM.
+While undertaking this project I learned how to fetch an api in JavaScript using fetch and then using the json response to display the infromtion to the html DOM.

 ### Continued Development